 Vandana Rao has been a music enthusiast from a very young age and started her music training at the age of 8.
 She trained in Mumbai for over 8 years in the khayal style of Hindustani music under the tutelage of several gurus.
 After moving to the US, she renewed her training in music under Smt Sadhana Upadhyay at the LearnQuest Academy of Music in Waltham, Massachusetts, learning various styles of Hindustani music including khayal, and light folk.
-More recently, she has also started training in dhrupad style of Hindustani music from Pt.
-Ramakant Gundecha, and also trains under Warren Senders, a vocalist and composer in Indian and Western music.
+She trained under Warren Senders, a vocalist and composer in Indian and Western music, and more recently, she has been training in dhrupad style of Hindustani music from Pt.
+Ramakant Gundecha.

 In 2014 Vandana started the Sur Samvaad School of Music in Westborough where she teaches classical music to both young children and adults alike and currently has over a thirty students.
 She performs at local events and enjoys composing music in her free time.